 The University of California, Los Angeles (UCLA) is accepting applications for the position of Learning Specialist.
-This is a career, full-time position with a targeted annual salary range of $54,384 - $56,228, with full health benefits and membership in the UC Retirement Plan.
+This is a contract, full-time, exempt position with a targeted annual salary of $52,800, with full health benefits and membership in the UC Retirement Plan.
 Academic & Student Services (AS2) is jointly administered through the Department of Intercollegiate Athletics and Division of Undergraduate Education - College of Letters & Science, providing support to more than 650 student-athletes in 25 sports throughout the academic year and summer sessions.

 Academic & Student Services supports the unique needs of each student-athlete by providing strategic services and programming in the areas of academic support, academic counseling, student-athlete development, and student services.
 Our student-centered approach empowers student-athletes to maximize their educational experience as they pursue their academic and personal goals.
 It is our mission to graduate self-sufficient learners who are able to successfully embark on life after college.

 The learning specialist contributes to the mission of AS2 by encouraging student-athletes to explore, implement and maximize their academic and personal skills, interests and opportunities.
 The learning specialist utilizes student-athlete’s academic history, assessment results, and educational interviews to collaboratively develop, implement and monitor student-athletes’ individualized academic support plans, which may include weekly learning specialist, academic mentor and/or peer learning (tutoring) support, for assigned student-athletes.

 The learning specialist supports a caseload of student-athletes and provides instruction in areas of self-regulated learning and study strategies, critical reading skills and academic writing skills.
 In addition, the learning specialist serves as a liaison to campus and Department resources to promote student-athletes utilization of meaningful engagement with academic, co-curricular, and health and wellness resources and tools.